Glamorous and chic.

 and feasting your eyes upon Yamanashi’s plateaus, valleys, and lush fields of flowers.

-Interested in high-performance Akiya (空き家, empty house or abandoned house) investment in Japan ?
+Interested in high-performance Akiya (空き家, unused house or abandoned house) investment in Japan ?

 Here are what you should know.
 If you are considering buying a akiya house, you need to know the basic knowledge of akiya investment.